Tauno Frans Mustanoja: The English language in Finland

 In the period immediately following the Second World War, English was little known in Finland and much less popular than German or French.
 Mustanoja's pioneering work in the study of medieval English literature ran parallel to his leadership in bringing modern English to Finland.
 Through both his teaching and translations, he influenced and helped to promote the study and growth of both the English language and modern English and American literature.

 He also worked in many ways to strengthen the cultural and scholarly relations between Finland and the English-speaking world.
 For over three decades, Mustanoja was chairman of the board of the United States Educational Foundation in Finland (the Fulbright Program).
 He was also Chairman of the British Council Scholars’ Association and the Finnish American Society.
 In addition, Mustanoja was appointed visiting professor of Middle English at UCLA in 1965–66.

 In 1955–56, Mustanoja worked with Philip Durham, professor of English at UCLA, and a visiting Fulbright Professor of American Literature at Helsinki University.
 In 1960, they published an extensive monograph, American Fiction in Finland.
 The study dealt with the reception of American literature in Finland and ranged from the nineteenth century to 1958.
 It included the Finnish reception on several levels of many American writers including Melville, Poe, Lewis, London, and Steinbeck.

 In 1963, Francis Peabody Magoun, distinguished Professor of English, Harvard University, in the foreword to his celebrated translation into English of the Finnish national epic The Kalevala credits Mustanoja with "profoundest appreciation and gratitude for his support and insights".

 Although Mustanoja was primarily a language historian, he was also recognised as a scholar of world literature.
 In this area, he published articles on a wide range of authors, including Chaucer, Shakespeare, Longfellow, Maugham, Franςois Villon and Henry James.
 He also translated several works by these and other authors into Finnish.
 Mustanoja was also recognised as an authority on medieval art.

-At the University of Helsinki
+University of Helsinki

 Tauno Mustanoja was highly esteemed as a teacher.
 His lectures combined the analysis of language with relevant observations about medieval literature, society and culture.
 He was an inspiring supervisor of young scholars and his support and advice often extended beyond scholarly questions.
 He was, however, uncompromising in his demand for high standards of research and intellectual honesty.

 Tauno Mustanoja held the post of chair of English Philology at the University of Helsinki until his retirement in 1975; his students included Matti Kilpiö.
 After retirement, Mustanoja continued his scholarly work, concentrating particularly on the second volume of A Middle English Syntax.